 • severe dehydration

 • exercise, which can lead to dehydration

 |absolute or relative increase in chloride tubular reabsorption rates

 |• kidney failure

 • renal tubular acidosis — a condition in which the kidneys are unable to remove acids from the blood

 • reconstructive surgery of the lower urinary tract

 People undergoing chemotherapy may become nauseated or vomit, leading to dehydration that causes hyperchloremia.

-Chemotherapy can also damage the kidneys, harming their ability to maintain the body’s balance of electrolytes.
+Some types of chemotherapy can cause kidney problems, which may affect their ability to maintain the body’s balance of electrolytes.
 People taking chemotherapy drugs that harm the kidneys may need regular electrolyte tests.